 Participants simply need to bring a willing spirit, an open heart, and a sense of adventure!

 One participant writes of her experience:

-If you are interested in hosting a Pray Thru Play retreat for your church or group, contact me for more information.
+If you are interested in hosting a Pray Thru Play retreat or workshop for your church or group, contact me for more information.